-For lump sums that were not compensatory awards or related settlements, that portion of the award equal to the difference between the \$1,000 non-exempt resource ceiling and the client's existing non-exempt resources would be considered exempt.
+For lump sums that were not compensatory awards or related settlements, that portion of the award equal to the difference between the \$1,000 non-exempt resource ceiling and the client's existing nonexempt resources would be considered exempt.
 If the remaining balance of the lump sum was:

-- (1) Less than the payment standard, the amount would be deducted from the recipient's grant. - (2) In excess of one month's grant payment less than two month's payment, the recipient's grant would be suspended. - (3) In excess of two month's payment, the recipient would be ineligible for two months and must reapply for assistance at the end of the period of ineligibility. - d.
+- i.
+Less than the payment standard, the amount would be deducted from the recipient's grant. - ii.
+In excess of one month's grant payment less than two month's payment, the recipient's grant would be suspended. - iii.
+In excess of two month's payment, the recipient would be ineligible for two months and must reapply for assistance at the end of the period of ineligibility. - d.
 Fleeing felons were ineligible for TANF.
-A person was no longer eligible if fleeing from the law to avoid prosecution or imprisonment or violating a condition of probation or parole. - 2.
-The shelter deduction was increased from \$247 to \$250.
+A person was no longer eligible if fleeing from the law to avoid prosecution or imprisonment or violating a condition of probation or parole.